Oak Park Heights Prison: History

 The prison was designed by New York-based Gruzen & Partners with Minnesota-based Winsor/Faricy Architects, and was featured in the April 1980 issue of Progressive Architecture, then the largest magazine on architecture.

-Frank Wood, the warden of Stillwater prison, offered input for the plan.
+Frank Wood, the warden of Minnesota Correctional Facility – Stillwater prison, offered input for the plan.
 Wood was also the first warden of the prison from 1982 until 1996 when he retired.
-His deputy, James Bruton, became the warden from 1996 until 2001.
+After serving as warden at the Stillwater Prison, he was named the first warden at the Oak Park Heights Prison in 1980.
+At the time, it was still being built.
+He oversaw staffing and planning for the site, which opened two years later.

+In 2008, the Religious Resource Center at the Oak Park Heights Prison was named for Wood.
+Dennis Benson Wood's Associate Warden replaced him until he was appointed to the Warden of Stillwater Correctional facility in 1995.
+Eric Skon was then briefly promoted to Warden of Oak Park Heights.
+Wood's old Deputy Commissioner, James Bruton, became the warden from 1996 until 2001.
 Constructed in 1981 and opened in 1982 at a cost of $31.5 million, Oak Park Heights is home to approximately 481 offenders.
 According to the Minnesota Department of Corrections, the prison's nine complexes are "specialized uniquely to help facilitate a safe, secure, and humane environment for the offenders incarcerated as well as the staff who work at Oak Park Heights".

 Constructed in 1981, MCF-OPH is the state's only Level-Five (Maximum) Custody Level prison for men, with an inmate population just under 350.
 The facility is home to some of the state's most violent offenders, as well as many out-of-state commits and a few federal inmates.